St Mary's Priory Abergavenny: The Priory Centre

 When can I visit the church?

 The church is currently open for visitors who wish to see the fine monuments or sit in quiet contemplation Monday to Friday from 10.00am until 2.00pm and Saturday from 10.00am until 3.00pm.
+Please note: the Priory site will be closed on Monday 3rd June for visitors.

 There is no charge, although St Mary’s does cost £1,000 per day to run so any voluntary contribution would be very gratefully received.